codybonney/arduino-cloud-compiler/README.md

 ======================

 A web service for compiling Arduino sketches.

+Currently working on:
-Currently working on OS X
+* OS X 10.9
+* Ubuntu 12

 ##### NOTE: This is a work in progress.
 It should not be used in production!